Good 4 U: Critical reception

-"Good 4 U" received acclaim from music critics.
-Peoples Tomás Mier has described the song as a "heartbreak track filled with an angsty pop-rock sound."
-Rob Sheffield of Rolling Stone lauded Rodrigo's musical versatility, and noted influences from Taylor Swift in "Good 4 U".
+Peoples Tomás Mier has described the song as a "heartbreak track filled with an angsty pop-rock sound".
+Rob Sheffield of Rolling Stone lauded Rodrigo's musical versatility and noted influences from Taylor Swift in "Good 4 U".
 Variety critic Ellise Shaffer dubbed the song a "nostalgic heartbreak anthem" evoking a "fluttering, cathartic feeling reminiscent of late '90s Hole or early Paramore, but with a poppier flair".
 Teen Vogues Claire Dodson said that "Good 4 U" gives "pure 2000s pop-punk" aside Rodrigo's "knockout songwriting".
-Dodson found Rodrigo's voice versatile, easily moving between styles similar to Swift's vocals in "We Are Never Ever Getting Back Together" (2012), and that of Alanis Morissette and Hayley Williams, to become "something original".
+Dodson found Rodrigo's voice "so versatile, easily slipping" between styles similar to Swift's vocals in "We Are Never Ever Getting Back Together" (2012) and those of Alanis Morissette and Hayley Williams "to become something original".
 Sydney Bucksbaum, writing for Entertainment Weekly, called the single a "pop-punk breakup anthem" and an "immediate banger", underlining the song's similarities to Paramore's "Misery Business" (2007).
 In agreement, Halle Kiefer of Vulture also named the song an "angry track" evocative of "Misery Business" in "the best possible way".
-In a critique of its genre, Slates Chris Molanphy said "Good 4 U" is a "snarling rock number" inspired by the 2000s, adding that it "not really rock-slash-anything.
+In a critique of its genre, Slates Chris Molanphy said "Good 4 U" is a "snarling rock number" inspired by the 2000s, adding that it is "not really rock-slash-anything.
 It isn't alt-rock crossed with SoundCloud rap like the recent chart-topper 'Mood' by 24kGoldn and Iann Dior, isn't guitar-based trap-pop à la Post Malone, isn't indie-rock with bedroom-pop hooks à la Taylor Swift's recent creations."